-$^{^4}$ To test whether the actual outcome (ball going into or missing the goal) and the counterfactual outcome (block did or did not change the outcome) affected the results we analysed the accuracy (i.e., children choosing the correct response) using a binomial generalized linear mixed model (GLMM).
-As fixed effects we entered age group, actual outcome, and counterfactual outcome, as well as all interactions and employed both the maximal as well as a reduced random effect structure (see supplemental materials for details).
-Only the effect of age group, p=.012, as well as the age-group by counterfactual outcome interaction, p=.009, reached significance (all remaining p>.1, full details available in the supplemental analyses §5.3.2).
-The interaction revealed that the rate of "correct" responses increased significantly with age for the over-determined items but not for the singly-determined items, which aligns with the results of McCormack et al. (2018).
+4 To test whether the actual outcome (ball going into or missing the goal) and the counterfactual outcome (block did or did not change the outcome) affected the results, we analyzed the accuracy (i.e., children choosing the correct response) using a binomial generalized linear mixed model.
+As fixed effects, we entered age group, actual outcome, and counterfactual outcome, as well as all interactions, and employed both the maximal as well as a reduced random-effect structure (see online supplemental materials for details).
+Only the effect of age group, p = .012, as well as the Age Group \times Counterfactual Outcome interaction, p = .009, reached significance (all remaining p > .1; full details available in the online supplemental analyses §5.3.2).
+The interaction revealed that the rate of "correct" responses increased significantly with age for the overdetermined items but not for the singly determined items, which aligns with the results of McCormack et al. (2018).

-$^{^5}H_0$ for this p-value is that the observed degree of misfit is not larger than what would be expected under account for both the mean observed category frequencies, p = .145, as well as the covariances among children, p = .139.
-Furthermore, on the individual-level, for none of the 72 children was the observed misfit larger than expected, smallest p = .075.
+Model fit was evaluated using posterior predictive p values by comparing expected versus observed misfit (Klauer, 2010).5 On the group level, the model provided an adequate account for both the mean observed category frequencies, p = .145, as well as the covariances among children, p = .139.
+Furthermore, on the individual level, for none of the 72 children was the observed misfit larger than expected, smallest p = .075.
 This indicates that overall, the assumptions characterizing our model are satisfied by the data.

-Fig. 3b shows the group-level posterior distributions of the model parameters.
-It is clear that for all age groups the s parameter - the probability to engage in counterfactual simulation - is above 0.
+Figure 3b shows the group-level posterior distributions of the model parameters.
+It is clear that for all age groups, the s parameter-the probability to engage in counterfactual simulation-is above 0.
 In other words, the model estimates that all age groups engaged in simulation at least some of the time.
-The peak of the posterior distribution for s is lowest for the 4-year-olds (mode $s = 0.30$, 80% HDI = [.12, .49]), and it increases with age.
+The peak of the posterior distribution for s is lowest for the 4-year-olds (mode_s = 0.30, 80% HDI [.12, .49]), and it increases with age.
 This increase is further supported by the HDIs of the difference distributions with the 6-year-olds.
-Both, the 80% HDI and the 95% HDI of the differences between 4-year-olds and 6-year-olds does not contain 0, indicating a particularly clear difference in this parameter between both age groups.
-In other words, our model indicates that 6-year-olds are more likely to engage in simulation than 4-year-olds.
-For the 6-year-olds, the mode of s is 0.79 (80% HDI = [.63, .91]) suggesting that at this age children generally engage in counterfactual simulation.
-However, the 80% HDIs of the differences between the 5-year-olds and the other two age groups includes zero, indicating that the 5-year-olds are situated somewhat in the middle (mode $s = 0.60$, 80% HDI = [.37, .79]), and their likelihood of engaging in simulation is not significantly different from that of either 4-year-olds or 6-year-olds.
+Both the 80% HDI and the 95% HDI of the differences between 4-year-olds and 6-year-olds do not contain 0, indicating a particularly clear difference in this parameter between both age groups.
+In other words, our model indicates that 6-yearolds are more likely to engage in simulation than 4-year-olds.6 For the 6-year-olds, the mode of s is 0.79 (80% HDI [.63, .91]) suggesting that at this age, children generally engage in counterfactual simulation.
+However, the 80% HDIs of the differences between the 5-year-olds and the other two age groups include zero, indicating that the 5-year-olds are situated somewhat in the middle $(\text{mode}s = 0.60, 80\% \text{ HDI } [.37, .79])$, and their likelihood of engaging in simulation is not significantly different from that of either 4-year-olds or 6-year-olds.

-For the m_o parameter - the probability to maintain the origin if children engage in simulation - the pattern is very clear.
+For the m_o parameter-the probability to maintain the origin if children engage in simulation-the pattern is very clear.
 The estimated mode for all three age groups is > .99 with the widest 80% HDI for the 5-year-olds, [.90, 1.00].
 Consequently, there are no meaningful differences between the different age groups (i.e., the 80% and 95% HDIs of all comparisons between age groups contain 0).